Donald Duck: Characteristics

+Appearance

+Donald Duck is portrayed as a white duck with a yellow-orange bill, legs, and webbed feet, the color pattern of a domestic duck of the American Pekin breed, but instead of wings he has arms and three-fingered hands with opposable thumbs.
+He usually wears an originally black, later blue sailor shirt with a black or red bow tie and a blue sailor's cap, but no pants or footwear.

 Voice

 The character is known for possessing an only partly intelligible voice, developed by Donald's original performer, Clarence Nash.
 During an interview, Tony Anselmo revealed that "Most people believe that Donald's voice is done squeezing air through the cheek, that is not true.
 I can't reveal how it's actually done, but it is definitely not done by squeezing air through the cheek.
 The Hanna-Barbera character 'Yakky Doodle' is done that way.
 Donald Duck is not."
 Nash reputedly originally developed the voice as that of a "nervous baby goat" before Walt Disney interpreted it as sounding like a duck.

 Personality

 Donald Duck is known for his fiery temper.

-The character of Donald Duck is portrayed as an impatient, immature, and arrogant duck with a pessimistic attitude and an insecure disposition.
-In addition, his two dominant personality traits are his fiery temper and his upbeat attitude to life.
-Many Donald shorts start with Donald in a happy mood, without a care in the world until something comes along and spoils his day.
-His rage is a great cause of suffering in his life.
-On multiple occasions, it has caused him to get in over his head and lose competitions.
-There are times when he fights to keep his temper in check, and he sometimes succeeds in doing so temporarily, but he always returns to his normal angry self in the end.

-Donald's aggressive nature has its advantages, however.
-While at times it is a hindrance, and even a handicap, it has also helped him in times of need.
-When faced with a threat of some kind (for example, Pete's attempts to intimidate him) he is initially scared, but his fear is replaced by anger.
-As a result, instead of running away, he fights.
-In fact, his anger can make him powerful enough to defeat ghosts, sharks, mountain goats, giant kites, and even the forces of nature.